Some Important Questions to Answer Before Asking - Can I Retire?

 1. What are your expenses?
 No, your real expenses that you have tracked carefully over a period of at least two years, not some rough estimate that you just pulled out of thin air.
 If you don't know where your spending flow goes now, you've got no business turning off the income flow.

 2. Are you sure those are your expected expenses in retirement?
 How will you pay for health care?
 And how much will you pay?
 Have you gotten any quotes?
 If you're accustomed to group health insurance through your employer, prepare to be shocked.
+What is your plan for long term care?
+"I'll just shoot myself" is not a plan.

 4. Do you plan on any major lifestyle changes?
 For instance, will you buy a vacation condo on Maui or take up Formula 1 racing?
 How will this affect your spending?